[EN] Dear friends,

 I appreciate your honesty in advising us members of the 'tough reality' facing the site: even more, your promise to give us plenty of advance warning should things go badly in future is most welcome.
 That said, I find this an excellent site that meets my requirements well and have no wish to move elsewhere.
 I also would be prepared to contribute a higher 'club' membership fee, though I suspect the only real answer financially is to somehow generate a wider revenue stream.

-Richard Nuttall has replied to tiabunna clubI think the best is to ask a bigger financial contribution to all the members in order to help you to maintain this site where I do feel so well and where I started to bind nice relationships.
+Richard Nuttall club has replied to tiabunna clubI think the best is to ask a bigger financial contribution to all the members in order to help you to maintain this site where I do feel so well and where I started to bind nice relationships.

 Maybe you can also reduce your field of activities and stick to the essential !